s13rw81/equestrian-club-management-system/api_specs/logistics.md

    `logistic_company.is_khayyal_verified` must be `true`.
 2. A `truck` with the same registration number must not exist in the database.
 3. All the fields are mandatory unless otherwise indicated.
+4. For all the `string` type fields, empty string wouldn't be accepted as a valid input.

 **Note**: Use `pydantic` validators for the validations.